bush-le/datacamp-notes/README.md

 # datacamp-notes
-Personal notes from Datacamp courses
+This repository contains my personal notes and exercises from Datacamp courses.